 Sustainable Research Summarized

 There are plenty of ways you can be more sustainable in the lab, from reducing what you use to switching to reusables and more.
-You can also encourage others to be sustainable – even an ivory tower will drown in the rising ocean.
+You can also encourage others to be sustainable.
+Even an ivory tower will drown in the rising ocean.
+Check out our greener PCR article for advice on this common technique.

 Join the Green Lab Movement.